CarlosHPlata/notes-vault/3-Coding/Rust - Memory - The Heap.md

 }
 ```

-In Rust [[Rust variables and types | primitive values]] are allocated in the stack by default.
+In Rust [[Rust - variables and types| primitive values]] are allocated in the stack by default.
 But with [[Rust - Box| Box]] you can make the value go to the heap instead.

 Here is what will happen in the memory: